cdransf/coryd.dev-next/data/blog/fastmail-handling-inbound-email-with-regex-filters-now-with-chatgpt.md

 title: 'Workflows: handling inbound email on Fastmail with regular expressions (now featuring ChatGPT)'
 draft: false
 tags: ['email', 'fastmail', 'regular expressions', 'workflows', 'chatgpt']
-summary: 'I've been using Fastmail for years now and have explored a number of different approaches to handling mail.'
+summary: "I've been using Fastmail for years now and have explored a number of different approaches to handling mail."
 ---

 I've been using Fastmail for years now and have explored a number of different approaches to handling mail.
 I've approached it by creating rules targeting lists of top level domains, I've gone with no rules at all and a heavy-handed approach to unsubscribing from messages (operating under the idea that _everything_ warrants being seen and triaged) and I've even used HEY [^1].